 Alumina Limited contributes to the industry locally and internationally through memberships of the Australian Aluminium Council (AAC) as well as the International Aluminium Institute (IAI) a global forum of the world's aluminium producers.
 Alumina also has direct representation on the IAI Environment and Communications Committees and on the AAC Greenhouse Committee.

 Alumina Limited has developed Anti-Corruption and Money Laundering Policies that prohibit bribery and corruption in all business dealings.

 Australian Climate Change Legislation

-In 2013 AWAC's alumina refinery in Spain was included in Phase 3 of the EU Emissions Trading Scheme in 2013.
+In 2017, AWAC's alumina refinery in Spain was operating under Phase 3 of the European Union’s (EU) Emissions Trading Scheme.

 Energy costs and supply of electricity may be impacted by emerging mandatory renewable energy targets and/or energy taxes in Australia, Brazil, the US and potentially other regions in the world where AWAC has operating facilities.

-The Australian Federal Government has imposed Renewable Energy Targets (RET) that have the potential to increase cost of production however, in June 2015 the Australian Government passed a regulation that provided a full exemption from RET for aluminium smelters and for alumina refineries.
-While this is the present outcome, it has the potential to change with a change of government or could be introduced at other AWAC operations in countries other than Australia.
+The Australian Federal Government committed to the Paris climate change conference with a target to reduce emissions to 26-28 per cent on 2005 levels by 2030.
+The current Government has as its deliverer, its Direct Action policies and at its core, the Emissions Reduction Fund and Renewable Energy Target, energy efficiency improvements, phasing out very potent synthetic greenhouse gases, and direct support for investment in low emissions technologies and practices.
+The Renewable Energy Targets (RET) had the potential to increase cost of production however, in June 2015 the Australian Government passed a regulation that provided a full exemption from RET for aluminium smelters and for alumina refineries.
+While this is a present outcome, it has the potential to change with a change of government or could be introduced at other AWAC operations in countries other than Australia.